rioscesar/oci-environment-workshop/README.md

 # Terraform and Stack Manager oci-environment-workshop

 #### *Disclaimer!
 This is not production level code.
-Should be treated as a resource/workshop on how to connect different technologies with OCI using Terraform.*
+Should be treated as a resource/workshop on how to connect different technologies on OCI using Terraform.*

-## Modify the env.sh file to match your configurations to point to your cloud environment.
+### Modify the env.sh file to match your configurations to point to your cloud environment.
+This is a file you will add and run after doing `terraform init`.
+Run it as a regular shell script. `. env.sh`
 ```
 #Enter Your Tenancy OCID
 export TF_VAR_tenancy_ocid=""